cyberbotics/webots-doc/guide/robotis-op2.md

 ### Simulated Devices

-The simulation model is equiped with the following sensors and actuators:
+The simulation model is mounted with the following sensors and actuators:

 - 20 motors
 - 20 position sensors